qudeowl/vanilla-ui-overhaul/README.md

 ## Variants

-Two builds are available — pick the one you prefer:
+Two builds are available, pick the one you prefer:

 | | Centered | No Center |
 |---|---|---|